starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 - Another solution is to create a Kernel udev rule to change the classification of your device.

-    - Create a file `/etc/udev/rules.d/90-pedals-workaround.rules` and plug [your device info](#find-device-info) into the following template:
+    - Create a text file `/etc/udev/rules.d/90-pedals-workaround.rules` and plug [your device info](#find-device-info) into the following template:
       ```
       ACTION=="add|change", KERNEL=="event[0-9]*", ENV{ID_VENDOR_ID}=="<Your Vendor ID>", ENV{ID_MODEL_ID}=="<Your Model ID>", ENV{ID_INPUT_ACCELEROMETER}="", ENV{ID_INPUT_JOYSTICK}="1", TAG+="uaccess"
       ```